-The new Configurator User Interface (UI) has been built from ground up to empower the manufacturing sales roles doing their work in a simple, lean and effective manner.
-As of release 20/11, the new Configurator UI has been released as a Beta version and with the 21/02 update it will be Generally Available (GA).
+The new Configurator User Interface (UI) has been built from the ground up to empower the manufacturing sales roles doing their work in a simple, lean and effective manner.

 The image below shows the new Configuration UI with harmonized areas (Navigation, Commands, Status & Tools in a temporarily activated Side Panel).